Rabies

 Rabies Vaccine Clinics

 The Oneida County Health Department hosts rabies clinics throughout the year in various locations in the county.
 Pets will receive a one-year certificate if no prior proof of rabies is shown.
-A $10 donation per pet is requested to help with costs.
-There are no clinics scheduled at this time.
-Clinic dates and locations will be announced soon.
+A $10 donation per pet is requested to help with costs

 How Do I Prevent Rabies?